 Earning Michelin stardom

 For more than 10 years, Le Squer was at Pavillon Ledoyen, another Parisian institution, where his cuisine earned him three Michelin stars.
 When he arrived at Four Seasons Hotel George V, Paris, in 2014, the chef’s challenge was to retrieve a third Michelin star for Le Cinq.
-He succeeded in February 2016, and it’s easy to see why.
+By February 2017, he’d succeeded in doing so twice.
+And it’s easy to see why.

 I’m just like a perfumer.
 Inside my head it’s like a library of scents, but for flavours.
 I remember flavours and I know which ones I’d like to put together. – Chef Christian Le Squer